Sprawling winter storm hits more of Northeast, dumping snow - WTMJ

 The sprawling, lumbering storm already walloped the eastern United States on Monday, as the as snow piled up.
 More than 16 inches (40 centimeters) of snow dropped on Manhattan’s Central Park, and as much as 30 inches (76 centimeters) was reported in northern New Jersey.

-The storm already disrupted the second phase of Massachusetts’ vaccine rollout as a Boston site that was supposed to open Monday for residents ages 75 and older did not; some other mass vaccination sites remained open.
+High tide caused flooding early Tuesday in coastal areas of Massachusetts, where the storm had already disrupted the second phase of the state’s vaccine rollout as a Boston site that was supposed to open Monday for residents ages 75 and older did not; some other mass vaccination sites remained open.
 The state was expected to get 12 to 18 inches (31 to 61 centimeters) of heavy, wet snow and winds up to 55 mph (88 kph) along the coast, according to Gov. Charlie Baker.

 In Connecticut, Gov. Ned Lamont said the storm forced the postponement of about 10,000 shots and delayed the state’s weekly resupply of vaccine, now expected Tuesday.
 He urged providers that called off vaccination appointments to extend their hours if needed to reschedule the shots by the end of the week.

-The New Jersey State Police reported as of 7 p.m.
-Monday, troopers had responded to 661 crashes and come to the aid of 1,050 motorists since 6 p.m.
-Sunday.

-There was also concern about coastal flooding due to the storm.
+There was also concern about coastal flooding in New Jersey due to the storm.
 In a video posted on Facebook by Union Beach Police, Keyport Police Chief Shannon Torres and Capt.
 Michael Ferm were shown rescuing a man who was showing signs of hypothermia in his car from floodwaters.

 In Virginia, four firefighters were taken to hospitals with injuries that were not life threatening after their firetruck overturned Sunday on snow-covered roads in Henrico County, The Richmond Times-Dispatch reported.